kevinzakka/cloneformer/README.md

 We tried both methods above and the latter with fixed-size sampling did the best.

 **Implementation.** Our LSTM policy is composed on an MLP base followed by layer normalization, followed by a two-layer LSTM and final projection head.
+It contains ~27k parameters.

 ```python
 +-------------------+------------+